-Cameras will be routinely monitored by trained Campus Safety staff during evening hours.
+Cameras will be routinely monitored by trained Campus Safety staff.
 Recorded material will be viewed at the discretion of the Director of Campus Safety (or his designee) and only for the purposes of a legitimate investigation.
 No one other than trained Campus Safety staff may operate the system without express permission from the Director of Campus Safety.

 Where are the cameras located and will people be notified that a given area is being monitored?

 We will post signs indicating that the campus is subject to video surveillance to remind people that their actions may be monitored and to deter them from engaging in crime.
 However, we do not want to give a miscreant a road map as to where he or she can and cannot commit a crime away from the camera’s eye.